Things to do in London in 4 days

 London Eye

-After spending most of the day visiting the Harry Potter studios, you return to Westminster Bridge to go to the London Eye (the Millennium Wheel), a spectacular wheel of 135 meters high.
+After spending most of the day visiting the Harry Potter studios, return to Westminster Bridge to go to the London Eye (the Millennium Wheel) a spectacular wheel of 135 meters high.
 On the way between the two places I recommend you stop on the bridge to take a picture of both London icons.

 Note that it does not matter if it is at night, as the London Eye also has night hours.
-At those times, in addition, the views of the city are, if possible, even more spectacular.
+At these times, in addition, the views of the city are, if possible, even more spectacular.

-Use the sightseeing bus for more comfort on the way to the London Eye
+Use the tourist bus for more comfort in the displacements

 One of the options you have when visiting many of London's attractions is to use a tourist bus in London.
 The British capital has several types, but my advice is to choose one that allows you to get on and off wherever you want and that has a ticket with a sufficiently long period of validity.